Oxfos/aliens/README.md

 I modified files and did a git reset --hard to the first commit but files (Pipfile.lock) are still marked as LF.
 So I don't know for the moment what core.autocrfl = true does...
 Since git setting file.eol is set to auto possibly VS Code decides self how to format eol in files...
 Anyhow, we will see when it's time to use the Python GUI...

+I modified Pipfile.lock (added an empty line at the end), committed, did again the hard reset to a previous commit and now VS Code does show it as being CRLF formatted.
+So possibly files have first to be modified... to check.